winglang/winglibs/simtools/README.md

 ## Using `addMacro`

 This function adds a Macro into the target resource's interaction pane in Wing Console.
-Every macro that is added is seen as a button on the Macro section.
+Every macro that is added is seen as a button on the right side panel.

 The following code:
 ```wing